mikepan/GameEngineBook/text/02-FirstGame.md

 We have a Collision sensor that will only be active when touching an object that has a "shark" property.
 We don't want to know when one fish collides with another or with the seabed, for that matter.
 This filter addresses that.
 The sensor is connected to a Python controller "killMe.py" that takes care of some housekeeping.
 It tells the FishLeader that we will need a new fish soon.
 The controller also activates two actuators: one to kill the fish, and the second to send a message indicating a fish went down.

 This message is like spam mail.
 It doesn't matter if you have a mail-only sign in your mailbox.
 It doesn't even matter if you don't have a mailbox.
 You will receive the McDonald's coupon you never asked for.
-(And you will end up eating there[md]damned spammers!)
+(And you will end up eating there-damned spammers!)

 And so will the shark.
 Once the shark receives a message, it can act accordingly.
 In our case, we want to make the shark big.
 To do so, open the file shark.12.blend again.
 Until now, we have been adding all the logic bricks to the armature.
 Now let's put the armature aside and use the mesh: